Visa Global Employee Intranet

 Recognition

-First place in the Intranet Design Awards (Design category), with honorable mentions in Usability.
+First place in the Intranet Design Awards (Design category), with honorable mentions in Intranet Usability.
 A digital home that reduced daily friction for 20,000 employees.